 Feel something?
 Own it.

 So what if you’re an ugly-crying mess at the bus stop?
 Or if you’re the only dry-eyed mom in the crowd?
 What happens if summer was so long and tiring that a part of you feels like celebrating and maybe a twinge guilty about that (or maybe you feel no guilt)?
 Or if you’re suddenly crying in Target 3 hours later because you just miss them?
-So what?

 In these milestone moments, watching you feel and process emotions in a healthy way gives your children permission to feel and process their own.